 - The Church of San Michele was rebuilt in the Romanesque style in 1090 after the 7th-century church was destroyed by an earthquake.
 For centuries, the church was the favored coronation venue of northern Italian monarchs, including Charlemagne and Barbarossa.
 The exterior includes many interesting sculptures symbolizing the battle between good and evil.

 - Pavia once had 100 medieval towers but only a few remain intact today.
 There is a good cluster in Piazza di Leonardo di Vinci near the University.

 - The University of Pavia started as a school in the ninth century and became a university in 1361.
 Christopher Columbus and Alessandro Volta are among its graduates.

 - The Certosa di Pavia, 8km north of the city, is an extravagant religious complex.
 The monastery is one of the most notable buildings from the Italian Renaissance period.
 For those wishing to stay in the area, the Hotel Italia is near the Certosa and there's a bus stop in front that runs to Pavia and Milan.

 - Festivals: September is a big festival month in Pavia.
 The Festa del Ticino, the first week of September, is a big city-wide festival with performances, food, and late hours for shopping.
 The Settembre Pavese Festival then brings 15 days of folklore and concerts.

-Pavia Food Specialties:
+Pavia Food Specialties

 Pavia's food specialties are zuppa pavese and risotto alla certosina, created by the monks of the Certosa di Pavia.
 In Pavia, as in much of Lombardy, you will find many risotto (rice) dishes, beef, cheeses, and baked goods.
-Frogs are also common in Pavia, especially in the spring when they are gathered from the rice fields.
+Frogs are also commonly eaten in Pavia, especially in the spring when they are gathered from the rice fields.